Table of Contents

-Do you really need Dexcom?
+Do you really need Dexcom Knowing The Dexcom Cost?

-A lot of my patients will want to use Dexcom G6 or freestyle libre just avoid fingersticks.
+A lot of my patients will want to use Dexcom G6 or freestyle libre just to avoid fingersticks.
 Unfortunately, if you are only taking metformin or only oral agents for diabetes, none of the insurances will cover Dexcom G6.
 Insurance companies go by medical necessity not necessarily patient convenience.
 I am all about patient convenience for my patients.
 On the other hand insurance companies are there to protect their own interests.
 These devices are expensive and if insurance companies start covering Dexcom for every patient with diabetes the insurance premiums will skyrocket.
 But do you really need Dexcom G6?
 Do you really need to carry a device on your body when you can check your blood sugar with a fingerstick a few times a week?

 Do you really need Dexcom?
 Watch this.

-Most of the time patients checked her blood sugars excessively.
+Most of the time patients check their blood sugars excessively.
 This happens when they are newly diagnosed when they are obsessed with their blood sugars.
 The truth of the fact this if you are not on medications that cause low blood sugars and your blood sugars are typically in the same or similar range there is no need to keep checking blood sugars every morning or every evening.

-Persistence and perseverance is the key.
+Persistence and perseverance are the keys.
 It takes a lot of time and effort for the doctor’s office to deal with the insurance requirements and paperwork.
 I sometimes joke with my patients and tell them if I was a lawyer charging you hourly he would get if you would get a $2000 bill for the number of hours we work to get these things done.
 I am glad we doctors do not work or charge like attorneys.
 I am sure you are too.

 Dexcom clarity allows patients to upload glucose data from a CGM device and then view the data easily.
 Endocrinologist/diabetes doctors can also see uploads even remotely.
-Patients and doctors can see trends, glucose statistics on a day by day basis.
+Patients and doctors can see trends, and glucose statistics on a day-by-day basis.
 Patients can also email them to their endocrinologist/diabetes doctor.
 So in this COVID-19 era being able to communicate with your endocrinologist/diabetes doctor Is very important.
 My team will always be on your side to manage her diabetes to the best of your and our ability.